lakeff/ReinoCMDS2/README.md

 - `.mortal (player)`
   - will toggle godmode off a player named, or the user if no one is named.
 Also removes boosts.
   - Example: *.mortal Bob*
+- `.boost (Type) (Player)`
+  - will boost a player with certain types: noaggro, noblooddrain, nocooldown, nodurability, immaterial, invincible, shrouded, fly.
+Remove via use of same command again as a toggle or use .mortal to strip all.
+  - Example: *.boost immaterial Bob*
+  - Shortcuts: *.boost (na, nb, nc, nd, i, inv, sh, f)*
-- `.boost (Type) (Amount) (Player)`
+- `.boost (Type) (Ammount) (Player)`
   - will boost a player's stats to the amount specified.
-Types with amounts are the following: attackspeed, damage, health, projectilespeed, projectilerange, speed, and yield.
-Types with no ammount and just add the player name: noaggro, noblooddrain, nocooldown, nodurability, immaterial, invincible, shrouded.
-Remove via .mortal.
+Types with amounts are the following: attackspeed, damage, health, speed, and yield.
   - Example: *.boost damage 100 Bob*
+  - Shortcut: *.boost (as, d, h, s, y)*
+- `.boost remove(Type) (Player)`
+  - will remove a boost from a player.
+Used for removing boosts that require an amount set.
+  - Example: *.boost removedamage Bob*
+  - Shortcut: *.boost (ras, rd, rh, rs, ry)*
+- `.boost state (Player)`
+  - will list all boosts on a player.
-  - Example: *.boost immaterial Bob*
+  - Example: *.boost state Bob*
 - `.spectate (Player)`
   - will set the player into spectate mode, where they are invisible and cannot interact with anything.
 Use again to remove it and teleport them to their prior position.
   - Example: *.spectate Bob*